Healthcare Technological Advancements in Evidence-Based MedicineSreenivasan Venkata Patnam

 Listen on the go!

-The majority of clinical practice is based on a small amount of data, primarily from textbooks, outdated premises, unreliable research or case studies, fragmentary or unendorsed reviews, and anecdotal or personal clinical experience.
+Most clinical practice is based on a small amount of data, primarily from textbooks, outdated premises, unreliable research or case studies, fragmentary or unendorsed reviews, and anecdotal or personal clinical experience.
 Because of a lack of awareness or understanding of the available data, proven therapies with substantial evidence are neglected, and clinicians frequently do not believe that outcomes reported in clinical trials can be easily translated into clinical practice.
-The development of clinical, administrative, and outcomes research studies, as well as the growing interest in the drivers of health care costs, have all contributed to the push for a more logical approach to clinical decision-making.
+The development of clinical, administrative, and outcomes research studies and the growing interest in the drivers of healthcare costs have all pushed for a more logical approach to clinical decision-making.

-Evidence-based Medicine, which gained popularity in the early 1990s, replaces the conventional concept of “medicine by authority” with a more discerning scientific approach that avoids the use of unapproved and unsystematic data.
+Evidence-based Medicine, which gained popularity in the early 1990s, replaces the conventional concept of “medicine by authority” with a more discerning scientific approach that avoids using unapproved and unsystematic data.
 These advances have made it necessary for healthcare professionals and management to be aware of, critically appraise, and utilize peer-reviewed published data in a systematic manner.

-Evidence-based medicine assists healthcare professionals in locating, gathering, and assessing evidence, as well as guiding them through diagnosis and treatment procedures for patients, allowing them to provide additional benefits.
-Evidence-based medicine is one of the instruments that decision-makers can use to create verifiable, trustworthy, and explainable decisions as a result of the desire for transparency in healthcare decisions.
+Evidence-based medicine assists healthcare professionals in locating, gathering, and assessing evidence and guiding them through diagnosis and treatment procedures for patients, allowing them to provide additional benefits.
+Evidence-based medicine is one of the instruments that decision-makers can use to create verifiable, trustworthy, and explainable decisions due to the desire for transparency in healthcare decisions.
 Evidence-based medicine demonstrates the analysis of research studies that leads to a conclusion in the face of contradictory facts in the scientific literature and highlights the more important findings.

 - Knowledge and skills of the clinician